Updated Publications

 Questions?
 We've Got Answers: Addressing Issues Impacting the Economic and Financial Outlook

-In just four weeks since assuming office, President Trump has issued a record number of executive orders (EOs) and is spinning markets with new tariff announcements by the day.
+*As of March 4th, the U.S. has moved ahead with 25% tariffs on Canada and Mexico.
+President Trump has issued a record number of executive orders (EOs) and is spinning markets with new tariff announcements by the day.
 No surprise, this quarter's Q&A is dominated by discussions on potential impacts.